borja-munoz/rayos/README.md

 - `pixelWidth`, `pixelHeight`.
 Pixel dimensions

 There is a `getEyeRay` method for getting an eye ray for non-stochastic algorithms and a `getSampleEyeRays` method for stochastic algorithms.

+## ToDo

+- [ ] Include the light as a visible object (white)
+- [ ] Improve performance using a space partitioning technique like Bounding Volume Hierarchies
+- [ ] Read the scene data from glTF format using https://github.com/syoyo/tinygltf
+- [ ] Read the scene data from PBRT format using https://github.com/ingowald/pbrt-parser
+- [ ] Implement Blinn BRDF
+- [ ] Implement indirect lighting for the `StochasticRayTracer`